Cloud Silos and Integration

 Although cloud silos and integration are familiar problems for IT administrators and developers, they also possess qualities that distinguish them from traditional silos and EAI.
-As MuleSoft founder and CTO Ross Mason points out, “the tenets of the problem [have] changed.”
+As MuleSoft founder Ross Mason points out, “the tenets of the problem [have] changed.”
 In particular, cloud-based applications and systems are communicating over HTTP using SOAP and REST, which places certain limits on the kinds of solutions used to address cloud silos.
 In addition, the large number of vendors in the cloud computing market means that there is a wide range in the degree of attention paid to issues such as security, identity management, repudiation, visibility, and control, further complicating the problem of cloud silos and integration.

 In the past, IT administrators and developers addressed information silos and EAI through tactical point-to-point approaches that typically required teams of experts and specialists who understood the underlying frameworks of each individual application in order to integrate them with other applications in the enterprise.
 This time-consuming and tedious approach, however, undermines the benefits of cloud computing, namely, flexibility, ease of use, and autonomy from IT experts.
 As Ross Mason further points out, point-to-point integration doesn’t scale well and its black box nature results in limited capabilities for effectively taking on cloud silos and integration.

 CloudHub, an Integration Platform as a Service (iPaaS), meets this need by offering a robust and flexible integration solution capable of handling different integration scenarios.
 As a cloud-based integration platform, CloudHub is event-driven, processing operation data and firing events in real-time (or close to real-time).
-Based on the technology of Mule ESB, an enterprise service bus, CloudHub is capable of integrating data and applications from multiple sources, whether it is on-premises or in the cloud.
+Based on the technology of Mule asan ESB, an enterprise service bus, CloudHub is capable of integrating data and applications from multiple sources, whether it is on-premises or in the cloud.
 Moreover, CloudHub offers developers flexibility by allowing them to modify code if necessary while still being simple to use for those who are less technically inclined.

 As enterprises continue to add SaaS applications and other cloud offerings to their portfolio, they will undoubtedly encounter the challenges of cloud silos and integration.
 With CloudHub, they will be ready to meet that challenge with flexibility and ease.